 This email attack is becoming increasingly popular because organizations have more money to lose than individuals do, and the scam preys on the willingness of employees to please the boss.

-Engaging in basic email security best practices has the potential to mitigate companies’ risk of suffering the aftermath of BEC; however, investing in an advanced, comprehensive business email security gateway is the best way to prevent these dangerous and costly attacks.
+Engaging in basic email security best practices has the potential to mitigate companies’ risk of suffering the aftermath of BEC; however, investing in an advanced, comprehensive business cloud email security is the best way to prevent these dangerous and costly attacks.

 Learn More about BEC